Balimbanana/SM-SourceExperienceMod/README.md

 - Increased radius of explosion by 1.2x
 - Increased damage by 1.25x

+**Thorns:**
+- Returns a percentage of damage taken for 8 seconds.
+- Costs 8 campaign quests completed.
+- Cooldown 60 seconds.

+**Confuse:**
+- Confuses a target to attack whatever is nearest to it for 12 seconds.
+- Costs 20 side quests completed.
+- Cooldown 40 seconds.

+**Amplify:**
+- Increases damage done to an enemy for 5 seconds.
+- Costs 25 side quests completed.
+- Cooldown 30 seconds.

+**Heal Beam:**
+- Creates a beam between you and a friend which heals them constantly for 10 seconds
+- Target must stay in range of you.
+- Costs 15 side quests completed.
+- Cooldown 30 seconds.

+**Guardian Angel:**
+- Heals a target for 40% of their max health.
+- Can be used while dead.
+- Costs 10 side quests completed.
+- Cooldown 60 seconds while dead.
+2 1/2 minutes if alive.

 # Map Makers
 You can place files in modname\maps\sxpmgrav\mapname to block Anti Gravity on your maps if you prefer to not have it.
 (Mostly for backwards compatibility)